alex-gendry/gha-fortify-sast-scan/README.md

 This GitHub Action utilizes [fcli](https://github.com/fortify/fcli) to create an Application Version in Fortify Software Security Center.
 The Action can copy the Application State and the Values from another Application version

+This GitHub Action utilizes [fcli](https://github.com/fortify/fcli) to create an Application Version in Fortify Software Security Center.
+The Action can copy the Application State and the Values from another Application version

 ## Table of Contents

 * [Requirements](#requirements)